-The COVID-19 pandemic was a challenge for surveyed MSMEs in Colombia.
-More than half of surveyed businesses closed at some point during the pandemic and experienced decreases in sales.
-To adapt to this new economic environment, a vast majority of surveyed online MSMEs embraced digital tools and found them to be important or essential to keeping their business running during the pandemic.
+The COVID-19 pandemic was a challenge for MSMEs in Colombia.
+More than half of businesses closed at some point during the pandemic and experienced decreases in sales.
+To adapt to this new economic environment, a vast majority of online MSMEs embraced digital tools and found them to be crucial to keeping their business running during the pandemic.

-An interview with Emma, the owner of Maguiempanadas, showed how her MSME used digital tools to connect with existing and new customers to promote the brand.
+An interview with Emma, the owner of Maquiempanadas, showed how her MSME used digital tools to connect with existing and new customers to promote the brand.
 Emma credits digital tools with helping her business survive and thrive during the COVID-19 pandemic, and has donated her time to various women's organizations to help other women-led MSMEs develop digital skills.
 See full case study on page 23.

-Surveyed MSMEs sales decreased during the COVID-19 pandemic:
+MSMEs sales decreased during the COVID-19 pandemic:

-61% of MSMEs reported that their sales decreased during COVID-19 compared to a typical year 30% of MSMEs reported that their sales decreased by more than half of a typical year 67% of MSMEs reported that their business closed at some point during COVID-19
+61% of MSMEs reported that their sales decreased during COVID-19 compared to a typical year

+30% of MSMEs reported that their sales decreased by more than half of a typical year

+67% of MSMEs reported that their business closed at some point during COVID-19

-Well-known digital tools - such as Facebook apps, email, and mobile bankingxxxiv - helped surveyed online MSMEs adapt to the COVID-19 economic environment:
+Well-known digital tools - such as Facebook apps, email, and mobile banking^{xxx} - helped online MSMEs adapt to the COVID-19 economic environment:

-78% of online MSMEs reported that digital tools were important or essential to keeping their business running during COVID-19 65% of online MSMEs reported that Facebook apps helped them adapt to the COVID-19 environment 61% of online MSMEs reported that WhatsApp helped them adapt to the COVID-19 environment 48% of online MSMEs reported that email helped them adapt to the COVID-19 environment
+78% of online MSMEs reported that digital tools were important or essential to keeping their business running during COVID-19

+65% of online MSMEs reported that Facebook apps helped them adapt to the COVID-19 environment

+61% of online MSMEs reported that WhatsApp helped them adapt to the COVID-19 environment xxx Mobile banking as used in this brief refers to both mobile banking and digital payments.

+48% of online MSMEs reported that email helped them adapt to the COVID-19 environment